MohidFarhan/MohidFarhan.github.io/_posts/2025-12-14-Reinterpreting-Electromagnetism-by-Particle-Physics-PartThree.md

 ## The Subtlety with Gauge Field

-Now, the implications of this transformation far outweigh all the others, since $D_{\mu}$ is simply a mathematical object, whereas $$A_{\mu}$$ is a literal 4-potential we have just invented.
+Now, the implications of this transformation far outweigh all the others, since $$D_{\mu}$$ is simply a mathematical object, whereas $$A_{\mu}$$ is a literal 4-potential we have just invented.
 An implication of inventing this field should be its ability to exist on it's own, or the possibility to couple to itself.
 After all, we can not just bring a field into existence just for the sake of solving our problem.
 We need to study field in its totality and it should somehow energetically manifest itself.
 So first of all, let's try to have it couple to itself and once again, whether that is allowed or not depends on whether the same gauge transformation allows for invariance.
 So let's invent a term that looks like:

 $$gA^{\mu}A_{\mu}$$